-This study has important implications for research on discrimination and non-market strategy, entrepreneurship and innovation, and platform designs in the context of the sharing economy.
-While my empiric analyses focus on Airbnb, I anticipate the findings will be relevant to other sharing economy platforms because of the increased direct contact among sharing economy participants and the similarity in online reputation systems.
+This study has important implications for research on discrimination and nonmarket strategy, entrepreneurship and innovation, and platform designs in the context of the sharing economy.
+While my empiric analyses focus on Airbnb, I anticipate that the findings will be relevant to other sharing economy platforms because of the increased direct contact among sharing economy participants and the similarity in online reputation systems.

 Beyond the sharing economy, many platform-based businesses can benefit from designing more equitable marketplaces.
-Not only is this socially important, but it also has strong business implications, as attracting latent suppliers from racial minority backgrounds is crucial for market expansion and enhancing the quality of entrepreneurship (Conti et al., 2022).
+Not only is this socially important, it also has strong business implications: attracting latent suppliers from racial-minority backgrounds is crucial for market expansion and enhancing the quality of entrepreneurship (Conti et al., 2022).

-There are some limitations to this study.
-First, inferring demographics from supplier and customer names can introduce measurement errors.
-Given that initial human verification shows mostly accurate results, the direction of my findings remains valid.
+This study has some limitations.
+First, inferring demographics from supplier and customer names can introduce measurement errors, but given that my manual inspection confirmed that the algorithmic results are mostly accurate, the direction of my findings remains valid.
 In fact, the higher measurement errors in Black-sounding names likely result in more conservative estimates of race effects.
-Second, the performance gap between listings by racial minority hosts relative to White hosts may be partly influenced by unobservable quality differences and socioeconomic events.
+Second, the performance gap between listings by racial-minority hosts relative to White hosts may be partly influenced by unobservable quality differences and socioeconomic events.
 I control for all reasonable listing and host characteristics and conduct a series of robustness checks to rule out several alternative explanations for my findings.
 Nevertheless, it is not possible to account for all sources of endogeneity.
-I thus encourage the results to be interpreted with some caution.
-Lastly, the NLP procedure I use to analyze textual reviews relies on pre-defined lexicons to opinion-mine customer reviews.
-With the recent developments in large language models, future research can explore more context-specific consumer languages using techniques such as deep learning and neural networks.
+I thus encourage readers to interpret the results with some caution.
+Third, the NLP procedure I use to analyze textual reviews relies on predefined lexicons to opinionmine customer reviews.
+With the recent developments in large language models, future research could explore more context-specific consumer languages using techniques such as deep learning and neural networks.

 Despite these limitations, this paper makes important contributions to several areas of literature.
-Specifically, it adds to the literature on discrimination by exploring the critical aspect of supplier discrimination.
-It also enriches the literature on non-market strategy for entrepreneurs by examining the impact of ideological identity on firm and entrepreneur performance.
-Additionally, it sheds light on the role of online reputation systems in creating a fair marketplace and fostering entrepreneurship.
-While there are issues that future research should address, this study is a valuable step toward exploring numerous opportunities in management research related to entrepreneurship, discrimination and non-market strategy, and platform design in the sharing economy and beyond.
+Specifically, it adds to the literature on discrimination by exploring the critical aspect of discrimination against suppliers.
+It also enriches the literature on nonmarket strategy for entrepreneurs by examining the impact of ideological identity on firm and entrepreneur performance.
+Finally, it sheds light on the role of online reputation systems in creating a fair marketplace and fostering entrepreneurship.
+In all, this study is a valuable step toward exploring numerous opportunities in management research related to entrepreneurship, discrimination and nonmarket strategy, and platform design in the sharing economy and beyond.